bigboomdesign/big-boom-directory/README.md

 ### ````cptd_field_value_{$field_name}````

 Use this to filter a field value before it is displayed on the front end.
 Use your own field name (meta key) in place of `{$field_name}`.
-Note that the filter fires whether or not the field has a value.
+Note that the filter fires whether or not the field has a value, as long as the field is selected for this view.

 #### Parameters